 How to teach English online?

-This guide covers everything you need to know about how teaching English online:
+This guide covers everything you need to know about teaching English online:

-our experiences, what you need to become a teacher online, how to apply and a list of 30+ online teaching sites with their hourly salary.
+our experiences, what you need to become an online language teacher, how to apply and a list of 30+ online teaching sites with their hourly salary.

 Imagine that you could teach from the comfort of your own couch.
 No need to commute to work every day, you could just stay at home.